juanlufr/BasicMVC/README.md

 # Basic MVC

-Building a basic MVC app with Visual Studio Express 2013 for Web
+This is a short example in MVC written in C# with Visual Studio Express 2013 for Web.

 ![MVC](https://juanlucodingbinding.files.wordpress.com/2014/03/mvc.jpg)